A restraining order, or sometimes referred to as a protective order, is a legally binding court order for someone to stay away from another person.

 - Endangering the safety of someone else

-- Violence against someone
+- Violent offenses against someone

-The victim is the one who has to request the restraining order as a way to protect him or herself.
+- The victim is the one who has to request the restraining order as a way to protect him or herself

 There are many different places the court can order people to stay away from, including the victim’s workplace and home.